openfaas/openfaas.github.io/_posts/2025-05-29-build-a-function-editor.md

 **Deploy the function**

-After the build has completed the `/api/publish` endpoint is called.
-This endpoint uses the [OpenFaaS API](https://docs.openfaas.com/reference/rest-api/#deploy-a-function) to deploy the function with the image we just built.
+After the build has completed the `/api/publish` endpoint is called on the back-end for the UI.
+This endpoint uses the [OpenFaaS API](https://docs.openfaas.com/reference/rest-api/#deploy-a-function) to deploy the function with the image we just built, which is `/system/function` on the OpenFaaS Gateway.

 The function name and image are the only two fields required to deploy the function.
 However there are many additional configuration parameters that can be included like environment variables, annotations, labels, CPU/memory constraints, and references to required secrets.

 Many OpenFaaS features like [autoscaling](https://docs.openfaas.com/architecture/autoscaling/), [additional profiles](https://docs.openfaas.com/reference/profiles/), [HTTP health checks](https://docs.openfaas.com/reference/workloads/#custom-http-health-checks) etc, are all configured through these parameters.